howsun7/link_saver_api/README.md

 ## Installation

-To install the dependencies in develop.txt and common.txt in the requirements directory.
+To install the dependencies in develop.txt and common.txt in the requirements directory:

 ```bash
 make develop